Deno + Tree Sitter + Emacs

 The next step is to figure out whether a visited .ts

-file should use
+file should use our new

-earlier function, deno-project-p
+deno-project-p

 , and apply it to auto-mode-alist

-accepts a function, we can create a couple of
+function, we can create a couple of wrappers around the two major modes in

-the result of deno-project-p
+question to resolve based on the result of deno-project-p

 :